datacarpentry/semester-biology/README.md

 ## Creating new pages

-If you want to add new exercises, lecture notes, etc. you do this by creating a [markdown file](http://daringfireball.net/projects/markdown/basics) in the appropriate directory.
+To add new exercises, lecture notes, and other course materials, simply create a [markdown file](http://daringfireball.net/projects/markdown/basics) in the appropriate directory.
 Each markdown file needs to start with some information that tells Jekyll what the page is.
 This is done using something called YAML,